Jessica Lynch: Battle of Nasiriyah

-On March 23, 2003, a convoy of the United States Army's 507th Maintenance Company and the 3rd Combat Support Battalion elements, led by a Humvee driven by Lori Piestewa, made a wrong turn and were ambushed near Nasiriyah, a major crossing point over the Euphrates northwest of Basra.
-The convoy was supposed to detour around the town but instead turned directly into it, eventually running into an ambush.
-The ambush was unlikely to have been set up in advance, because the Iraqis did not know which course the convoy would take.
-Although some vehicles had GPS receivers, military GPS systems, unlike civilian equivalents, provide only grid references and not turn-by-turn navigation.
-Maps of the area lack the detail required to properly navigate through tight city streets.
-Apparently, the convoy took more than one wrong turn.
-The convoy came under attack by enemy fire.
-The Humvee in which Lynch was riding was hit by a rocket-propelled grenade and crashed into the rear of a tractor-trailer.
-Lynch was severely injured.
+On March 23, 2003, a convoy of the United States Army's 507th Maintenance Company and the 3rd Combat Support Battalion elements, led by a Humvee driven by Lori Piestewa, was heading towards Baghdad.
+Several vehicles experienced mechanical problems, and the company fell hours behind.
+As a result, the company missed a turn and headed into territory controlled by Iraqi forces near Al Nasiriyah, a major crossing point over the Euphrates northwest of Basra.

 Lynch, then a supply clerk with the 507th Maintenance Company from Fort Bliss, Texas, was wounded and captured by Iraqi forces.
 She was initially listed as missing in action.
 Eleven other soldiers in the company were killed in the ambush.
 Five other soldiers were captured and subsequently rescued 21 days later.
 Lynch's best friend, Lori Piestewa, received a serious head wound and died in an Iraqi civilian hospital.

 A video of some of the American prisoners of war, including Piestewa, was later shown around the world on Al Jazeera television.
 Later, footage was discovered of both Lynch and Piestewa at an Iraqi hospital before the latter died.